 Contracts are issued by the Office of Academic Affairs after the semester has begun and it is clear that there will be sufficient enrollment to justify offering a given course.
-Courses that do not meet minimum enrollment benchmarks will be compensated on a prorated basis or may be cancelled.
 Checks are issued on the last business day of the month approximately one month after the beginning of the semester (end of September for fall semesters and end of February for spring semesters).